Best Of

 Best for people who need to fundamentally change spending habits

-YNAB is the best tool for changing your relationship with money.
-It is narrowly focused on budgeting, but it does that one thing better than anyone.
-If spending control is your primary need, start here.
+YNAB is the best tool for changing how you think about money.
+It only does budgeting, but it does it better than anyone else.
+If your main problem is spending control, start here.

 Pros